 Switzerland was admitted as a participating government to the Voluntary Principles on Security and Human Rights (VPs) initiative in September 2011.
 From March 2013 until March 2014, Switzerland chaired the steering committee and hosted the plenary meeting on 26-27 March 2014 in Montreux.
 The Swiss presidency was appreciated by all stakeholders and facilitated several positive developments: A three-year strategy was agreed upon with the aim of strengthening the implementation of the VPs, the transparency and accountability, as well as of aligning the VPs with the UN Guiding Principles on Business and Human Rights.
 During its role as chair for the second time (2019-2020), Switzerland focused on implementing the Voluntary Principles initiative in the field and expanding it to new members.
-In 2020 and 2021, a specific focus has been put on implementation in the Democratic Republic of Congo, in Nigeria and in Peru.
+In 2022, a specific focus has been put on implementation in the Democratic Republic of Congo, in Mozambique, in Nigeria and in Peru.

 Switzerland succeeded in opening the initiative to a new sector with the addition of an agribusiness company.
-Furthermore, several producer countries have decided to join the initiative.
+Furthermore, the Democratic Republic of Congo has decided to join the initiative and Mozambique has expressed interest.
 This is a positive development, as the commitment from these countries is key to strengthening the impact on the ground and involving national institutions.
 Focusing its strategy on producer countries which would benefit the most from implementing the Voluntary Principles, Switzerland has invested in projects such as police training and promoting a dialogue between civil society, companies and national authorities.
 Switzerland has also strengthened its task force to enhance the impact of the Voluntary Principles in French-speaking Africa, with a focus on the Democratic Republic of Congo.